Six Hispanic Literary Giants

 Gabriela Mistral, pseudonym for Lucila Godoy, was born in Vicuña, Chile, in 1889.
 Mistral was the first Latin American author to be awarded the Nobel Prize for Literature, which she received in 1945.
 This award made her not only one of the best known poets of her time, but also an important figure in the cultural history of the Americas as a defender of women’s rights in Chile.

 - More of Gabriela Mistral’s biography can be accessed through the EDSITEment-reviewed resource The Poetry Foundation, which also includes some examples of her poems.

 - The Chilean Education Portal, EducarChile, has a page dedicated to the great poet, where more information on Mistral’s work and life can be found.
-Her poems are also available interactively on this site.

 - Gabriela Mistral’s award ceremony speech can be found on the Official Page of the Nobel Prize.